joseasoler/tradergen/FEATURES.md

   * The mobile refinery orbital trader gets access to these specializations: drugs, medicine, technology, wealth.

   * The fuel tanker orbital trader gets access to these specializations: prospector, scavenger, technology, wealth.

-* **[ESCP - Trolls](https://steamcommunity.com/sharedfiles/filedetails/?id=2878028462):** Orbital traders with the hunting specialization may have troll blood in stock.

 * **[Expanded Prosthetics and Organ Engineering](https://steamcommunity.com/sharedfiles/filedetails/?id=725956940):**